Russians discuss killing civilians in radio intercepts by German intelligence

 “The reported cruelties have affected the members of the respective committees where it was reported very strongly,” said one of the people briefed on the intelligence.

-Another person said the agency had high confidence in the findings, though it was not specific about how it obtained the radio communication.
+Another person said the agency had high confidence in the findings, though it was not specific regarding how it obtained the radio communication.
 The third person said the information contributes to understanding of attitudes inside the Russian military but hardly represents “final evidence of who shot whom at what time.”
 This person said the examples discussed by the BND point to an atmosphere of panic leading soldiers to “cut corners.”

 Reliance by Russian troops on unsecured communication devices, including smartphones and push-to-talk radios, has left their units vulnerable to targeting, Western defense and intelligence officials say.